KeyValueSoftwareSystems/react-star-rating-summary/README.md

 - `AverageSubTextContainer` - overrides the style of sub-text container in the average section.
 - `AverageTotalReviews` - overrides the style of total no. of review's value in the average section.
 - `AverageSubText` - overrides the style of the sub-text adjacent to total no. of review in the average section.
-  Label = 'Label',
-  LabelStarIcon = 'LabelStarIcon'
+- `SummaryItemContainer` - overrides the style of summary item container, which consist of the label and bar chart for each rating.
 - `Label` - overrides the Label container style for each rating.
 - `LabelStarIcon` - overrides the style of the star icon in the label of each rating.
+- `ChartContainer` - overrides the style of bar chart container for each rating.
+- `FilledChartContainer` - overrides the style of filled part of bar chart for each rating.
 - `Chart` - overrides the Chart style for each rating.
 - `Count` - overrides the rating count style for each rating.

 >Note: if you provides both `chartColors` prop and overrides `Chart` styles using `styles` prop, the customizations via `styles` prop are given more priority.

-Example with the usage other props
+Example with the usage of other props
 ```jsx
 import React from 'react';
 import RatingSummary from '@keyvaluesystems/react-star-rating-summary';